Corolla Guide Sections:

 Corolla's wild Horses - Roaming the Northern beaches of Corolla and Carova, this herd of Wild Colonial Spanish Mustangs is perhaps more popular than the Currituck Beach Lighthouse or Whalehead in Historic Corolla.
 Visitors can find the horses along the beach and within the community of Carova.
 A 4x4 vehicle is required to access this rather remote area.
 It's no wonder that Corolla's Guided wild horse tours are the most popular Outer Banks Tours!

-The Corolla Wild Horses have been a draw to vacationers for decades, as their mystique and centuries old legacy is simply unmatched on the local OBX coastline.
+The Corolla Wild Horses have been a huge draw for decades, as their mystique and centuries old legacy is simply unmatched on the local OBX coastline.
 Added to this is the romantic idea of a beach vacation that's truly wild, with mustangs who travel up and down the Carova beaches with ease and absolute abandon.
 It's no wonder that popular fiction and movies, such as the recent release of "Nights In Rodanthe" has romanticized their presence, and why so many vacationers fall in love with the wild horses and make a visit to the Corolla Wild Horse Fund every year to find out how they can help.

-It is important to remember that the Wild Colonial Spanish Mustangs are, infact, wild.
+*It is important to remember that the Wild Colonial Spanish Mustangs are, in fact, wild.
 Do not approach within 50 feet of the horses, or feed them.
 Wild horses cannot digest fruits and vegetables like domesticated breeds.
 Close interaction is dangerous to both humans and horses.

 Whalehead in Historic Corolla - Completed in 1925, the sprawling lemon yellow Whalehead in Historic Corolla has served a number of purposes during its decades of operation, including housing a private school for boys and acting as a rocket fuel-testing base.
 Today, the Whalehead in Historic Corolla is one of Corolla's best attractions, offering seasonal guided tours, 39 acres of picturesque landscape for picnic baskets, and special facilities for weddings and special events.
 Seasonally, you'll find a number of the area's best events on the premises, like the weekly Wednesday wine festival, where visitors are encouraged to sample North Carolina's best wines and local foods while listening to a little live outdoor music.